-To limit the spread of COVID-19, governments continue to take various actions including the administration of vaccinations, travel bans and restrictions, quarantines, curfews, stay-at-home orders, social distancing guidelines and business shutdowns and closures.
-The Company is also continuing to take a variety of measures to promote the safety and security of its employees and to maintain operations with as minimal impact as possible to its stakeholders, including increased frequency of cleaning and disinfecting of facilities, social distancing, occupancy limits, mask wearing requirements, onsite testing, remote working, travel restrictions, limitations on visitor access to facilities and, most recently, administration of vaccinations at the Company's corporate headquarters.
-As a result, the Company has been able to continue its manufacturing operations and deliver its products to customers with minimal disruptions.
+To limit the spread of variants and sub-variants of COVID-19, governments continue to take various actions that may impact the Company's employees, operations and supply base, including the administration or mandate of vaccinations, travel bans and restrictions, quarantines, curfews, stay-at-home orders, social distancing guidelines and business shutdowns and closures.
+The Company continues to take a variety of measures, when and where appropriate based on transmission rates and the presence of variants and sub-variants of COVID-19 in the locations in which it operates, to promote the safety and security of its employees and to maintain operations with as minimal impact as possible to our stakeholders.